yktoo/yktoo.com/content/blog/posts/0707/index.en.md

 image: "https://res.cloudinary.com/yktoo/image/upload/blog/jqh4ard6nqgedtwmumbk.jpg"
 ---

-You've already {{< a "0429" "seen" "ru" >}} the autumn in Houten.
+You've already [seen](ru;0429) the autumn in Houten.
 Now that the trees are in full bloom it's time for a monowheel ride again!

 Because of the COVID-19 outbreak it isn't that crowded outside even though the weather is beautiful.